-In 1818, the Weimar fleet of carriages also acquired a two-wheeled »walking machine« which was regarded as a modern method of travel at the time.
-The Grand Duke Carl August (1757 -1828) commissioned Karl Baron von Drais of Mannheim, the inventor of the bicycle principle, to construct the device as a gift to his son Carl Friedrich.
-This walking machine, known as the “Draisine” is the second-oldest specimen known to have been constructed in Drais’s workshop.
+A highlight of the collection is a two-wheeled “walking machine” which Grand Duke Carl August ordered from Karl Baron von Drais of Mannheim as a gift to his son Carl Friedrich.
+The “Draisine”, as it was called, is the second-oldest specimen known to have been constructed in Drais’s workshop.